-Prior to or concurrently with the Offerings, the Existing Stockholders, who are also the stockholders of Nu Skin Japan, Nu Skin Taiwan, Nu Skin Korea and Nu Skin Hong Kong, will contribute their shares of capital stock in such entities to the Company in exchange for shares of Class B Common Stock.
+Following the Offerings, the Selling Stockholders will own all of the outstanding shares of Class B Common Stock, which will represent approximately % of the combined voting power of all outstanding Common Stock.
+Prior to or concurrently with the Offerings, the Selling Stockholders who are also the stockholders of Nu Skin Japan, Nu Skin Taiwan, Nu Skin Korea and Nu Skin Hong Kong will contribute their shares of capital stock in such entities to the Company in exchange for shares of Class B Common Stock.
 See "The Reorganization and S Corporation Distribution."

-Upon the consummation of the Offerings, approximately 98.6% of the combined voting power of the outstanding shares of Common Stock will be held by the Selling Stockholders (approximately 98.4% if the underwriters' over-allotment options are exercised in full).
+Upon the consummation of the Offerings, approximately % of the combined voting power of the outstanding shares of Common Stock will be held by the Selling Stockholders, who are also the shareholders of NSI (approximately % if the Underwriters' over-allotment option is exercised in full).
 Consequently, the Selling Stockholders will have the ability, acting in concert, to elect all directors of the Company and approve any action requiring approval by a majority of the stockholders of the Company.
 The Selling Stockholders also own, and following the Offerings will continue to own, 100% of the outstanding shares of NSI.
 As a result of this ownership, the Selling Stockholders will consider the short-term and the long-term impact of all stockholder decisions on the consolidated financial results of NSI and the Company.
 The interests of NSI, on the one hand, and of the Company, on the other hand, may differ from time to time.
-See "Risk Factors--Relationship with and Reliance on NSI; Potential Conflicts of Interest" and "Control by Existing Stockholders; Anti-Takeover Effect of Dual Classes of Common Stock."
+See "Risk Factors--Control by Selling Stockholders; Anti-Takeover Effect of Dual Classes of Common Stock" and "Relationship with and Reliance on NSI; Conflict of Interest."

 The Operating Agreements were approved by the present Board of Directors of the Company, which is composed entirely of officers and shareholders of NSI.
 It is expected that, subsequent to the closing of the Offerings, the composition of the Board of Directors of the Company will be changed so that at least two of its members will be persons unaffiliated with NSI.
 In addition, most of the executive officers of the Company are also executive officers of NSI.
 It is expected that a number of the Company's executive officers will continue to spend a portion of their time on the affairs of NSI, for which they will continue to receive compensation from NSI.
-See "Risk Factors-Relationship with and Reliance on NSI; Potential Conflicts of Interest" and "Business-Relationship with NSI."
+See "Risk Factors--Relationship with and Reliance on NSI; Conflict of Interest" and "Business--Relationship with NSI."

 Virtually all of the products sold by the Company are purchased from NSI pursuant to distribution agreements with NSI.
 The Company also manufactures itself, or through third-party manufacturers, certain products and commercial materials which it then sells using NSI trademarks or tradenames licensed under trademark/tradename license agreements with NSI.
 In addition, the Company does not have its own sales or distribution network but licenses the right to use NSI's distribution network and the Global Compensation Plan pursuant to licensing and sales agreements with NSI.
 During 1995, the Company paid NSI approximately \$99.2 million for goods and services provided to the Company under the Operating Agreements.
-NSIMG also provides a broad range of management, administrative and technical support to the Company pursuant to management services agreements with the Company.
-During 1995, the Company paid NSIMG approximately \$2.1 million for services provided to the Company under a management service agreement.
+NSIMG also provides a broad range of management, administrative and technical support to the Company pursuant to management services agreements.
 For a summary of the terms of these agreements, see "Business--Relationship with NSI."
 See also Combined Financial Statements and footnotes thereto.